Mind-Body Wellness

 Learning Outcomes

-- Critically analyse the physiological and psychological roles that stress, exercise, nutrition, education, social context, spiritual life and the environment play in contributing to mental health and wellbeing in the workplace and in daily life, and develop strategies to modify activities that increase risk of disease or illness.
+- Critically analyse the physiological and psychological roles that stress, exercise, nutrition, education, social context, spiritual life and the environment play in contributing to mental health and wellbeing in the workplace and in daily life and develop strategies to modify activities that increase risk of disease or illness.

-- Discuss insights of Buddhist philosophy – and other spiritual belief systems – on mental health and wellness.
+- Discuss insights of Buddhist philosophy – and other spiritual belief systems – on health and wellness.

 - Critically analyse the basic principles, techniques, physiological impacts, applications, supporting evidence and controversies for selected traditional therapies as they pertain to mental health.